 ne supports UTF-8.
 It can use UTF-8 for its

-input/output, and it can also interpret one or more buffers as containing
+input/output, and it can also interpret one or more documents as containing

 UTF-8 encoded text, acting accordingly.
-Note that the buffer content is
+Note that the document content is

 actual UTF-8 text—

 ne does not use wide characters.
 As a

 standard, but nonetheless non-UTF-8 texts occupy exactly one byte per